Library & Media Centers

 Students in Pre-K through second grades have scheduled library classes once a week where they are taught library skills, listening skills, the parts of a book, the Dewey Decimal System, how to use the library and card catalogue, and research skills appropriate to their grade level.
 Guest readers also read to the students in Pre-K through second grades during library time.

-Our collection holds periodicals, more than 10,000 books.
+Our collection holds periodicals and more than 10,000 books.
 Our online research and reference database, Galileo, contains over 150 searchable databases that support student research.
 The media center environment enhances learning experiences and is built upon concern for the academic and spiritual progress of each student.

 iPad ® Learning Center